dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 ---

-**TL;DR:** In this tutorial, I'll introduce you to Webpack and show you how to set up a build system with it in your application.
+**TL;DR:** In this tutorial, I'll introduce you to Webpack and show you how to configure it for performance optimization in your web application.
+Check out the [repo](https://github.com/auth0-blog/webpack-gentle-introduction) to get the code.

 ---

 **[Webpack](https://webpack.js.org)** is an aggressive and powerful module bundler for JavaScript applications.
 It packages all the modules in your application into one or more bundles _(often, just one)_ and serves it to the browser.
 However, Webpack is more than just a module bundler.
 With the help of loaders and plugins, it can transform, minify and optimize all types of files before serving them as one bundle to the browser.
-It takes in various assets, such as JavaScript, CSS, Fonts, Images and HTML, and then transforms these assets into a format that’s convenient to consume through a browser.
+It takes in various assets, such as JavaScript, CSS, Fonts, Images, and HTML, and then transforms these assets into a format that’s convenient to consume through a browser.
 The true power of Webpack is the sum of its parts.

 {% include tweet_quote.html quote_text="The true power of Webpack is the sum of its parts." %}

 **Webpack** is a JavaScript library, built and maintained by [Tobias Koppers and the team](https://twitter.com/wsokra).
-It is very well adopted and backed by the developer community.
+It is very well known and backed by the developer community.
 Virtually every JavaScript framework and project uses Webpack.

 ![Webpack - Backers](https://cdn.auth0.com/blog/webpack/backers.png)
 _Webpack - Backers_